Trump accuses McConnell, others in GOP of failing to fight for him

 In subsequent tweets Saturday, Trump railed about a lack of results from Special Counsel John Durham’s investigation into the origins of the Russia probe, and derided the U.S. Supreme Court as being "totally incompetent and weak" regarding his allegations of election fraud.
 (Legal efforts by the Trump 2020 Campaign and Republicans in some state-level legal disputes have largely failed to produce victories on voter-fraud claims.)

-Later Saturday, Trump listed again urged Senate Republicans to "step up and fight for the Presidency," claiming his bid for a second term was thwarted by "Massive late night mail-in ballot drops in swing states, stuffing the ballot boxes (on video), double voters, dead voters."
+Later Saturday, Trump again urged Senate Republicans to "step up and fight for the Presidency," claiming his bid for a second term was thwarted by "Massive late night mail-in ballot drops in swing states, stuffing the ballot boxes (on video), double voters, dead voters."

-Many of Trump’s tweets on Saturday carried a disclaimer affixed by Twitter, saying "This claim about election fraud has been disputed."
+Many of Trump’s tweets on Saturday carried a disclaimer affixed by Twitter, saying "This claim about election fraud is disputed."

 Also on Saturday, Trump defended his legal team after reports that potential sanctions against them were being pursued by Dana Nessel, the Michigan attorney general, after the Trump campaign had disputed that swing state’s election results, which were in favor if Biden.